KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 They got lucky that the community was morally and ethically aligned with them.

-This community walks to the walk when it comes to DEI.
+This community walks the walk when it comes to DEI.

 Tim was blown away that Russell Keith-Magee opened up to the community about his personal battles with depression.
 If someone as accomplished as Russell could be vulnerable, so can we.
 We all have a deep-rooted fear that we won't be accepted.